okany/easypython/README.md

 * test14 - removes duplicate entries in a list
 * test15 - checks if 2 strings are rotation of each other
 * test16 - reverses words in a given sentence without using any library method
-* test17 - finds the nth node from the end in a singly linked list
+* test17 - finds the nth node from the end in a singly linked list in one pass
 * test18 - creates a list with only unique items
 * test19 - finds all combinations of a string
 * test20 - checks if a string is a palindrome